cityssm/tip-of-the-month/2024/08-aug/be-cloud-fail-resilient.md

 If you always reach out to application support by clicking a link in the application itself, that won't do much good if the application is unavailable.
-Considering keeping the link to the support website as a bookmark in your web browser, and a support number and email as a contact in your address book.
+Consider keeping the link to the support website as a bookmark in your web browser, and a support number and email as a contact in your address book.

 If you are reaching out for help by email, considering some of the tips in this month's other tip about [writing good helpdesk tickets](writing-good-tickets.md).

-## 📖 Know Alternative Applications that Can Do the Job if Any
+## 📖 Know Alternative Applications that Can Do the Job (if Any)

 If the application stores records, it may not be possible to make an easy switch, but if the application just performs a process, can another application perform the process?

 If the application edits images, familiarize yourself with another image editor.
 If the application manipulates PDFs, research another PDF authoring service.
 Try to do your research before you're under the pressure from an outage.